VortexisTV/Asus-Zenbook-UX331-Hackintosh/README.md

 ### OpenCore Support (buggy)
 Added, but trackpad, and Fn keys are not working yet.
 At times will freeze after login.

-DSDT EFI Backup if the main OC folder doesn't work.
+DSDT EFI will work but without battery monitoring.

 ## Everything that works perfectly at the moment
 Intel Wi-Fi (HeliPort)